dosisod/refurb/docs/checks.md

 Categories: `readability` `secrets`

-Depending on how you are using the `secrets` module there might be a more expressive ways of writing what it is you're trying to write.
+Depending on how you are using the `secrets` module, there might be more expressive ways of writing what it is you're trying to write.

 Bad: